Notre Dame 'spasmodic' in 1898 loss to IU, the Hoosiers' only win in South Bend

 Last time IU beat Notre Dame in South Bend was in 1898

 INDIANAPOLIS (WISH) — The first-ever 12-team College Football Playoff features a matchup that might have already divided Indiana households.
-The 10-seed IU will travel to South Bend to take on the 7-seed Notre Dame in the opening round.
+The 10-seed IU will travel to South Bend to take on No. 7 Notre Dame in the opening round.

-With Dec.
-8’s announcement of the bracket, the CFP Selection Committee accelerated the two school’s next meeting to Dec.
+With Sunday’s bracket announcement, the CFP Selection Committee accelerated the two school’s next meeting to Friday, Dec.
 20.

-Both schools had agreed to play each other in a home-and-home series starting in 2030.
+Both schools had previously agreed to play each other in a home-and-home series starting in 2030.

 The rare in-state game will be the two teams’ first since Sept.
 7, 1991, also in South Bend.

-IU finished with a winning season that year with a 7-4-1 record.
-However, they were no match for Notre Dame who was ranked in the Top 10 heading into that game.
+IU finished with a winning season in 1991 with a 7-4-1 record.
+However, they were no match for Notre Dame, who was ranked in the Top 10 heading into that game.

 It saw the Fighting Irish beat the Hoosiers, 49-27.
 Notre Dame finished that season 10-3.